Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Introduction

 The $Z$ boson has long served as a cornerstone of precision tests of the electroweak sector of the Standard Model (SM).
 At both the LEP and the LHC, measurements of $Z$-boson production and decay have reached a precision that allows indirect probes of physics beyond the SM \cite{ALEPH:2005ab,ATLAS:2016nqi,CMS:2019zmd}.
 In particular, rare and multi-body $Z$-boson decays probe kinematic regimes and operator structures not fully constrained by inclusive observables.

 The Standard Model Effective Field Theory (SMEFT) offers a model-independent framework to parameterize the effects of heavy new physics through higher-dimensional operators constructed from SM fields \cite{Buchmuller:1985jz,Grzadkowski:2010es,Brivio:2017vri}.
 In recent years, SMEFT interpretations of $Z$-boson observables have attracted considerable attention.
-Purely leptonic decay modes, such as $Z \to 4\ell$, provide stringent constraints on electroweak and four-lepton operators, while complementary information has been obtained from SMEFT analyses of inclusive $Z$ production and $Z$+jets, probing quark electroweak couplings and dipole interactions \cite{Boughezal:2020uwq,Gauld:2020lmb,Gauld:2024zpj,Falkowski:2015krw}.
+Purely leptonic decay modes, such as $Z \to 4\ell$, provide stringent constraints on electroweak and four-lepton operators, while complementary information has been obtained from SMEFT analyses of inclusive $Z$ production and $Z$+jets, probing quark electroweak couplings and dipole interactions \cite{Boughezal:2020uwq,Falkowski:2015krw}.

 Despite this progress, $Z$-boson decays into mixed leptonic--hadronic final states remain relatively unexplored in the SMEFT context.
 Such channels are sensitive to a distinct set of operators, in particular four-fermion contact interactions involving both leptons and quarks, as well as flavor-dependent modifications of $Z$--fermion couplings \cite{Berthier:2015oma}.
-Among these, the decay $Z \to \mu\mu bb$ is of special interest.
+Among these, the $\mu^+\mu^-b\bar b$ final state in the $Z$-pole region is of special interest.
 The presence of bottom quarks enhances sensitivity to operators coupling to the third quark generation, while the dimuon final state allows for precise reconstruction of the leptonic kinematics.
 At the same time, the analysis poses experimental challenges due to sizable QCD backgrounds and the reliance on heavy-flavor tagging \cite{CMS:2019mwi,ATLAS:2018kcu}.

 The diagram shown in FIG.~\ref{fig:Feynman} illustrates the characteristic topology of the $Z \to \mu\mu bb$ decay in the Standard Model, where the four-body final state arises predominantly from final-state radiation of an off-shell electroweak gauge boson.
 Compared to two-body $Z$ decays, this topology probes a richer kinematic structure and allows access to contact interactions that are absent at leading order in simpler final states.
 In the SMEFT framework, this process is particularly sensitive to four-fermion operators involving muons and bottom quarks, which generate direct $\mu\mu b b$ interactions at tree level.
 Such contributions interfere with the SM amplitudes mediated by off-shell $Z^\ast/\gamma^\ast$ exchange, leading to characteristic deviations in both the total rate and differential distributions.
 As a result, the $Z \to \mu\mu bb$ channel provides a complementary, process-specific probe of lepton–quark operator structures that are only weakly constrained by inclusive $Z$ observables or purely leptonic decay modes.